kashyapkale/C-20-Interview-Prep/Multithreading/Focused Exercise.md

 #include <vector>
 #include <chrono>

-// TODO: Implement this function.
-It should sum all numbers from 1 to 'max_num'.
 // To simulate real work, make it sleep for 2 seconds before returning the result. long long slow_summer(long long max_num) {
     std::cout << "      [TASK] Starting slow sum..." << std::endl;